By Adam Smith, 21st Century

 The notion that inflation is strictly a monetary phenomenon has been debunked, but it seems the equally specious notion that inflation is an excess of demand that can be controlled by interest rates persists.
 As this paper contends right from the outset, inflation is poorly understood, and its sources wide and varied and not always obvious.
 So to prescribe action that attempts to blindly and indirectly tackle inflation without ANY consideration of how that inflation came to be, not at all addressing the actual source of inflation, is pure folly.

 Any honest central banker will admit that raising interest rates is meant to literally bring on a small recession to dampen demand.
 Apart from the fact it doesn’t address the source of inflation, there are numerous problems with using only interest rates to manage inflation, the biggest one being that whether you are low income or high income, or whether you live in an area full of jobs or suffering unemployment, we all get slapped with the same paddle.
+How does increasing the interest rate on a homeowner already halfway through their mortgage solve anything?
+They’ve already taken the loan a while ago, they’re not the “excess of demand” being targeted.
 The best metaphor would be chemotherapy or antibiotics, where the cure will also kill off a bunch of healthy cells in an attempt to expel the disease.
 But is the patient better off than before the cure, or are they left permanently weaker?
 Did the cure even target the disease, or does the doctor just prescribe whatever Big Pharma dictates?

 Of the various experimental monetary prescriptions of neoliberalism, from monetarism, to reducing monetary financing, to single-mindedly obsessing over inflation with punishing interest rates, one of the most significant neoliberal evolutions of the BoC was the elimination of reserve requirements starting in 1991.
 Which is an idea that DID originate with the BIS.